 So last year I finally decided to give indoor seed starting a try so I could grow the varieties I wanted to grow and have fun experimenting with trying new varieties that are harder to find.
 And, as an extra bonus, since the price of buying seedlings can add up, starting my owns seeds at home also saved some money, too, since starting your own seeds at home is great way to save money on your garden.

 Even though I was afraid that a grow light system would end up being really expensive, when I started looking into more, I realized that there’s a wide variety of different grow lights with quite a range of different prices too.
 It’s definitely possible to spend a lot of money on grow lights and to have a really elaborate system, but it doesn’t always have to be that way.
 There are many simple grow lights that are very reasonably priced.

 If you’re looking to start a lot of different seeds indoors or if you get a really fancy grow light, then the price for buying grow lights can really add up.
 But if you just want a start a few seeds to try out unique varieties and if you stick with a simple grow light system, then it can actually be quite affordable.

 The Cost of My Grow Light System

 The cost of the grow light that I bought was around $37.
 (I can’t find the receipt for the exact price, but it was close to that.)
 And then I bought a large bag of organic potting soil that was about $11.
-(Note: for starting seeds indoors, it’s really best to use a finer soil that’s designed for seed starting rather than regular potting mix, but since potting mix was what I had conveniently available at the time I used that and I was still able to start seeds successfully.)
+(Note: a lot of people say that for starting seeds indoors, it’s really best to use a finer soil that’s designed for seed starting rather than regular potting mix, but since potting mix was what I had conveniently available at the time I used that and I was still able to start seeds successfully.)

 For containers, I just reused some empty water gallon containers, so I didn’t even have to buy any plant pots.
 And then the only other expense was just the cost of seeds, which would vary depending on how many different varieties you want to plant and whether or not you saved seeds from your garden from the last year or not.